Implementation of runc as of November 2024

 A namespace is an abstraction that makes it appear to the processes within the namespace that they own the global system resource.
 Processes in the same namespace share resources, and are not affected by resource consumption by the processes in other namespaces.
 For instance, the same PID can be assigned to processes in two different namespaces.

-function, written in C, changes the namespace of the init
+The nsexec function, written in C, changes the namespace of the init process.

 //go:build linux && !gccgo